bogaudio/BogaudioModules/README.md

 Additionally, NOISE has an absolute value circuit.
 Patch audio into ABS to get positive CV.
 For example, patch white noise into ABS to get uniform values in the range 0 to 10.

+_Polyphony:_ For the noise outputs, the number of polyphonic channels is set on the context (right-click) menu.
+Independently, the ABS circuit is <a href="#polyphony">polyphonic</a>, with polyphony defined by the cable at IN.

 #### S&H

 A dual sample-and-hold and trigger-and-hold.
 Sampling may be triggered by CV (on the rising edge of a trigger or gate) or button press.